altherlex/simple_static_clock/README.md

 # simple_static_clock
-Using css3, html, bootstrap and jquery
+Using css3, html5, bootstrap and jquery